Dephasing dynamics of an impurity coupled to an anharmonic environment

-The large offset at the beginning of regions (II) can be observed in Fig. \ref{dephasing}(c).
+The large offset at the beginning of regions (II) can be observed in Fig. \ref{dephasing}(c), and as argued before in point (iii) it is particularly relevant at high temperatures.
 From this plot, one may be tempted to believe that the offset is only important in such regions of type (II).
-However, when representing in Fig.(\ref{dephasing})(c) one can see that relative value of the offset with respect to the maximal value of the time dependent part, i.e. $C^0/C(t=0)$ is non-negligible in all regions of $\Lambda$, including the region (I) where there is no weakly bounded state.
+However, when representing in Fig.(\ref{dephasing})(d) one can see that relative value of the offset with respect to the maximal value of the time dependent part, i.e. $C^0/C(t=0)$ is non-negligible in all regions of $\Lambda$, including the region (I) where there is no weakly bounded state.
 Thus, on the one hand the offset explains the short dephasing time at high temperatures ($\beta=1$) with respect to lower temperatures, and on the other hand, for all temperatures it explains the tendency for a shorter dephasing towards $\Lambda$ smaller.